A Study in Temperament

 Paul's Case (1980): Director Lamont Johnson; writer Ron Cowen; featuring Eric Roberts, Lindsay Crouse, Michael Higgins, Tom Stewart

 As excellent as it is, the televised film based on Willa Cather's most famous story, Paul's Case, is really only of interest to those who have read the story.
-Unlike most adaptation of short literary works, it resists opening up the drama by adding plots and subplots or giving more back story—to make a crowd-pleasing movie out of it.
+Unlike most adaptations of short literary works, it resists opening up the drama by adding plots and subplots or giving more back story—to make a crowd-pleasing movie out of it.

 If anything, this short (54-minute) flick made for PBS cuts back on some of Cather's narrative, especially after the titular lad runs off to New York City.